-- Admiral's Inn (Antigua; © 268/460-1027): The most historically evocative corner of Antigua is Nelson's Dockyard, which was originally built in the 1700s to repair His Majesty's ships.
+- Admiral's Inn (Antigua; © 268/ 460-1027; www.admiralsantigua. com): The most historically evocative corner of Antigua is Nelson's Dockyard, which was originally built in the 1700s to repair His Majesty's ships.
 The brick-and-stone inn that flourishes here today was once a warehouse for turpentine and pitch.
 In the late 1960s it was transformed into a well-designed and very charming hotel.
 Note: If you're sensitive to noise, you might be bothered by the sometimes raucous bar and restaurant.
 See p.
-81. - Avila Beach Hotel (Curação; © 800/747-8162 or 599/9-461-4377): This hotel's historic core, built in 1780 as the "country house" of the island's governor, retains its dignity and simplicity.
-Although it's been a hotel since the end of World War II. a new owner added 40 bedrooms in motel-like outbuildings and upgraded the sports and dining facilities in the early 1990s.
+82. - Avila Beach Hotel (Curaçao; @ 800/ 747-8162 or 599/9-461-4377): This hotel's historic core, built in 1780 as the "country house" of the island's governor, retains its dignity and simplicity.
+Although it's been a hotel since the end of World War II, 40 bedrooms in motel-like outbuildings and upgraded sports and dining facilities were added in the early 1990s.
 Today the Avila provides a sandy beach and easy access to the shops and distractions of nearby Willemstad.
 See p.
-232. - Spice Island Beach Resort (Grenada; © 800/448-8355 in the U.S., or 473/444-4258): Each of this hotel's 66 units is a suite (with Jacuzzi) either beside the beach (one of Grenada's best) or near a swimming pool.
-Friday night features live music from the island's most popular bands.
-See p.
-305. - François Plantation (St. Barthélemy; © 590/29-80-22): At this inn, about a dozen pastel-colored bungalows are scattered among the lushest gardens on St. Barts.
+240.

+- François Plantation (St. Barthélemy;

+6 590/29-80-22): At this inn, about

+a dozen pastel-colored bungalows are scattered among the lushest gardens on St. Barts.
 The mood is discreet, permissive, and fun.
-The food is French-inspired and served on a wide veranda decorated in a whimsical colonial style.
+The food is French inspired and served on a wide veranda decorated in a whimsical colonial style.
 See p.
+518.

-512. - Ottley's Plantation Inn (St. Kitts; © 800/772-3039 in the U.S., or 869/465-7234): As you approach, the inn's dignified verandas appear majestically at the crest of 14 hectares (35 acres) of impeccably maintained lawns and gardens.
+- Ottley's Plantation Inn (St. Kitts; © 800/772-3039 in the U.S., or 869/465-7234): As you approach, the inn's dignified verandas appear majestically at the crest of 14 hectares (35 acres) of impeccably maintained lawns and gardens.
 It's one of the most charming plantation-house inns anywhere in the world, maintained with style and humor by its expatriate U.S. owners.
 The food is the best on the island, and the setting will soothe your tired nerves within a few hours after you arrive.
 See p.
-539.
+545. - Montpelier Plantation Inn (Nevis; © 869/469-3462): Style and grace are the hallmarks of this former 18thcentury plantation, now converted to an inn and set on a 12-hectare (30acre) estate.
+Guests have included the